nordic-institute/X-Road-REST-UI/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 **Main success scenario**:

-SS administrator selects to add a security server client ("Add client" button).
+SS administrator selects to add a security server client.

 1. SS administrator inserts the X-Road identifier of the client (manually or from the Global list).